20 Home Remedies for Hand, Foot, and Mouth Disease

 Ginger contains several antiviral chemicals.
 It also has sedative and pain-relieving effects.
 Make ginger root tea by simmering crushed, chopped ginger in water until the water is concentrated with ginger juice.
 Cool this and give it to your child with honey.

-Astralagus is a plant of the legume family and has been used as traditional Chinese medicine for hundreds of years.
+Astralagus is a plant of the legume family and has been used in traditional Chinese medicine for hundreds of years.
 It is known for its immune-system-boosting properties.
 It stops viruses from multiplying in the body.
 You can buy astralagus ointments for topical application.
 You can also buy astralagus tea bags or make your own by simmering a teaspoon of grated astralagus root in water.
 Strain this and give this drink to your child after adding honey to soothe the symptoms of HFMD.

 13. Coconut Oil